influxdata/telegraf/plugins/inputs/sqlserver/README.md

 - *AzureSQLMIPerformanceCounters*: A select list of performance counters from `sys.dm_os_performance_counters` including cloud specific counters for SQL Hyperscale.
 - *AzureSQLMIServerProperties*: Relevant Azure SQL relevant properties such as Tier, #Vcores, Memory etc, storage, etc.
 - *AzureSQLMIOsWaitstats*: Wait time in ms from `sys.dm_os_wait_stats`, number of waiting tasks, resource wait time, signal wait time, max wait time in ms, wait type, and wait category.
 The waits are categorized using the same categories used in Query Store.
 These waits are collected as they occur and instance wide
 - *AzureSQLMIRequests*: Requests which are blocked or have a wait type from `sys.dm_exec_sessions` and `sys.dm_exec_requests`.
-Telegraf's monitoring request is omitter unless it is a heading blocker
+Telegraf's monitoring request is omitted unless it is a heading blocker
 - *AzureSQLMISchedulers*: This captures `sys.dm_os_schedulers` snapshots.

 ### database_type = "AzureSQLPool"